reincas/Lanthanide/docs/internals.md

 ## Alternative parameter sets

 The Lanthanide package supports some definitions of radial parameters which are often found in older literature.
 They are automatically converted into the standard set when you use them in your dictionary of radial integrals.
-The current dictionary in the attribute `ion.radial` contains the converted values.
+The attribute `ion.radial` always contains the standard set of converted values.

 The radial integrals $F_0$, $F_2$, $F_4$, and $F_6$ with sub-script instead of super-script, were used in the past to avoid fractional coefficients in the numeric calculations.
 You can specify them using the keys `F_0`, `F_2`, `F_4`,